-The Queensland Occupational Therapy Fieldwork Collaborative completed an excellent suite of resources outlining all of the needs for an OT placement, from preparing for placement, orientation, timetabling of placements, supervision and student tutorials, right through to the evaluation of placements.
+The Occupational Therapy Practice Education Collaborative - Queensland (OTPEC-Q) completed an excellent suite of resources outlining all of the needs for an OT placement, from preparing for placement, orientation, timetabling of placements, supervision and student tutorials, right through to the evaluation of placements.

-There are even specialised sections on placement grants, student placements in private practice and student placements in the mental health setting.
+There are even specialised sections on student placements in private practice.
 Definitely worth running through this website if you are commencing your first placement, need to troubleshoot, or if you facing some difficulty with the student placement for the first time.

 University Student Handbooks

 Each university has their own student handbook which includes comprehensive step by step information regarding the degree outline, placement requirements, expected learning outcomes, trouble shooting and contact people.
-James Cook University have an excellent example of the student handbook.
 Be sure to obtain a copy from the relevant university prior to the student commencing placement so you are aware of any specific expectations.